Who must pay membership dues?

 Substitution of student memberships is not allowed.
 You may not drop one student from the membership roster and replace that student with another.

-How many rosters should I submit?
+How many sections should I submit?

 Who can participate in SkillsUSA competitions?